typedb/typedb-docs/05-typedb-cluster/02-kubernetes.md

 private-docker-hub   kubernetes.io/dockerconfigjson   1      11d
 ```

-#### One or more pods of Grakn Cluster are stuck in `Pending` state
+#### One or more pods of TypeDB Cluster are stuck in `Pending` state
 This might mean pods requested more resources than available.
 To check if that's the case, run
-`kubectl describe pod/grakn-cluster-0` on a stuck pod (e.g. `grakn-cluster-0`).
+`kubectl describe pod/typedb-cluster-0` on a stuck pod (e.g. `typedb-cluster-0`).
 Error message similar to
 `0/1 nodes are available: 1 Insufficient cpu.` or `0/1 nodes are available: 1 pod has unbound immediate PersistentVolumeClaims.`
 indicates that `cpu` or `storage.size` values need to be decreased.

-#### One or more pods of Grakn Cluster are stuck in `CrashLoopBackOff` state
+#### One or more pods of TypeDB Cluster are stuck in `CrashLoopBackOff` state
-This might indicate any misconfiguration of Grakn Cluster.
+This might indicate any misconfiguration of TypeDB Cluster.
 Please obtain the logs by executing
-`kubectl logs pod/grakn-cluster-0` and share them with Grakn Cluster developers.
+`kubectl logs pod/typedb-cluster-0` and share them with TypeDB Cluster developers.

 ### Current Limitations

 Deployment has several limitations which shall be resolved in the future:

-* Grakn Cluster doesn't support dynamic reconfiguration of node count without restarting all of the nodes.
+* TypeDB Cluster doesn't support dynamic reconfiguration of node count without restarting all of the nodes.